liferay/liferay-docs/develop/tutorials/articles/05-mobile/01-beginning-android-portal-development/02-build-mobile-sdk-android.markdown

 services.
 The pre-built Mobile SDK includes only the framework necessary to make server calls to the remote services of Liferay Portal's *core* apps.
 Core apps (also referred to as *out-of-the-box* apps) are those included with every Liferay Portal instance.
-Since you're calling services from an app the default Mobile SDK doesn't know about, you must build a Mobile SDK that can call its services.
+Since you're calling services of an app the default Mobile SDK doesn't know about (the Guestbook portlet), you must build a Mobile SDK that can call its services.
 Now put on your hard hat, because it's time to get building!

 ## Building the Mobile SDK [](id=building-the-mobile-sdk)